dnet/burp-oauth/README.md

 License
 -------

-The whole project is available under MIT license.
+The whole project is available under MIT license, see `LICENSE.txt`.

 Known limitations
 -----------------